Santana (band): 2013–2020: Reunion of the classic line-up, Corazón, Santana IV, and Africa Speaks

-The origins for the reunion go back several years, when Schon suggested that he and Carlos Santana record together.
-Santana liked the idea but went one better, proposing that they recruit Rolie, Shrieve and Carabello for what would be called "Santana IV".
+The origins of the reunion went back several years, when Schon suggested that he and Carlos Santana record together.
+Santana liked the idea but proposed that they recruit Rolie, Shrieve and Carabello for what would be called "Santana IV".
 After initial writing sessions and rehearsals took place in 2013, the group recorded throughout 2014 and 2015, amassing 16 new tracks that combined all their signature elements – Afro-Latin rhythms, soaring vocals, electrifying blues-psychedelic guitar solos, and irrepressible jubilant percussion work.

 About the "Santana IV" team, Santana stated: "It was magical, we didn't have to try to force the vibe – it was immense.
 From there, we then needed to come up with a balance of songs and jams that people would immediately identify as Santana."
 Santana IV features 16 all-new tracks written and produced by the band.
 Joining the core "Santana IV" band in the studio are current Santana members Karl Perazzo (percussion) and Benny Rietveld (bass), with vocalist Ronald Isley guesting on two cuts.

-The first single from Santana IV, entitled "Anywhere You Want to Go", was released on 5 February 2016.

-On 21 October 2016, Santana released Santana IV: Live at the House of Blues Las Vegas on Eagle Rock Entertainment, a new (151 minutes) live album (on DVD/Blu-ray/2CD) of their concert on 21 March 2016 at House of Blues in Mandalay Bay Resort and Casino on the Las Vegas Strip in Nevada.
+On October 21, 2016, Santana released Santana IV: Live at the House of Blues Las Vegas on Eagle Rock Entertainment, a live album (on DVD/Blu-ray/2CD) of their concert on March 21, 2016 at House of Blues in Mandalay Bay Resort and Casino on the Las Vegas Strip in Nevada.

-In early January 2019, Santana signed with Concord Records and on 25 January, they released In Search of Mona Lisa, a new (5-track) EP.
+In early January 2019, Santana signed with Concord Records; in late January, they released In Search of Mona Lisa, a new five-track EP.
 The day before, they also released a video for new single, "Do You Remember Me."
-In March 2019, the band announced plans to release on June 7, 2019, Africa Speaks, their new full-length album produced by Rick Rubin.
+In March 2019, the band announced plans to release on Africa Speaks, their new full-length album produced by Rick Rubin, on June 7.

-2019 marked the 20th anniversary of Carlos Santana's album, Supernatural, and the 50th anniversary of his performance at Woodstock.
+2019 marked the 20th anniversary of Carlos Santana's album Supernatural and the 50th anniversary of his performance at Woodstock.
 Santana headlined a multi-year residency at House of Blues.
 The band was expected to headline at both Woodstock 50 (which was cancelled) and Bethel Woods' half-centennial celebration in Bethel, NY, in August 2019.
 The band toured in support of the latest album, from April to November 2019.

-2021: Blessings and Miracles
+2021–2024: Blessings and Miracles

-On 18 and 20 August 2021, "Move" and "She's Fire", the first and second singles taken from Santana's (then) forthcoming new album Blessings and Miracles, were released, and it was announced that the album would be released on 15 October 2021 via BMG Entertainment.
+On 18 and 20 August 2021, "Move" and "She's Fire", the first and second singles taken from Santana's (then) forthcoming new album Blessings and Miracles, were released; it was announced that the album would be released on 15 October 2021 via BMG Entertainment.